AdrianVovk/adrianvovk.github.io/work.md

 Basically it worked like this: you can create tunnel by listing a cloud + datacenter to route through: `tunnel create --hop digitalocean:nyc1 tunName`.
-This creates a VPS in the datacenter and configures it to be Wireguard VPN.
+This creates a VPS in the specified datacenter and configures it to be Wireguard VPN.
 Once the tunnel is up, you can use it by running software in it: `tunnel run tunName command`.
 Whatever you run in a tunnel will only have access to the internet through the tunnel.
-When you're done using it, you can clean up by destroying the VPS:
+When you're done using the tunnel (`tunnel destroy tunName`) the VPS is destroyed.
-`tunnel destroy tunName`.

 ---